nielubowicz/gitconfig/main.md

 help.autocorrect
 [15:06:55]~/Code/gitconfig (master ✘)✭ ᐅ git config --global help.autocorrect 1
 ```
 If you mistype a command, git normally gives you a "Did you mean ...?" prompt.
 If you set `help.autocorrect` to 1, git will automagically run the intended command.
-Could be a good idea.